AdobeDocs/audience-manager.en/help/using/c-features/c-segments/segment-code-syntax.md

 ### Allowed Recency and Frequency Operators

-Set [recency and frequency](../../c-features/c-segments/recency-and-frequency.md#concept_957D9E1977774D28A98ACEE6035E7B37) intervals with a comparison operator and an integer.
-Segment Builder uses standard expressions like < (less than), > (greater than), == (equal), etc. However, the types of allowed operators vary when you set recency or frequency.
+Set [recency and frequency](../../c-features/c-segments/recency-and-frequency.md#concept_957D9E1977774D28A98ACEE6035E7B37) intervals with a comparison operator and an integer. [!UICONTROL Segment Builder] uses standard expressions like < (less than), > (greater than), == (equal), etc. However, the types of allowed operators vary when you set recency or frequency.
 The table below lists the allowed recency/frequency operators.

 <table id="table_2F92617CB472442BA5639E24DB4E43D3">
  <thead>